 I make a living by doing science so I know little bit about the science of body and mind, and how they are connected chemically.

-Largely, this is from my own personal experience rather than scientific facts.
+Largely, this is from my own personal experience which is somehow connected to scientific facts.

-On one hand, it gives us a world of entertainment from early morning that could be quite addictive and can go till late night; on the other hand, it tends to fill our mind with information which has no value in our lives.
+On one hand, they give us a world of entertainment from early morning that could be quite addictive and can go till late night.
+On the other hand, they tend to fill our mind with crappy information which has no meaning in our lives.

 Not very far in the past, I used to be a young person in a hurry because I used to watch a lot of news on CNN and Fox.
-All of that time was going from my actual ‘me’ time or family time or work time.
+All of that time was going from my actual ‘me’ time or ‘family time’ or ‘professional time’.

 I used to think consuming CNN was not a waste of time because I’m learning.

-Instead, I used to think that if I sit quietly doing nothing for a few minutes, that was a huge waste of time for me.
+Instead, I’d think if I sit quietly doing nothing for a few minutes, that was a huge waste of time for me.

 But I recently learned that how we look at our time spent also changes with time.

-Now I understand that a pause to look into my own heart or mind for a few minutes daily is never a waste of time.
+Now I understand that a pause time to look into our own heart, mind, and inner organs for a few minutes daily is never a waste of time.

-This is an investment of time in me and in my health.
+This is an investment of time on us and especially on our health.

 In my view, this is one of the most rewarding investments we can make in our lives.

-Remember, physical exercise does good in our body including health by its repetitiveness, but quietly looking at the mind is eclectic.
+Remember, physical exercise does good for our health by its repetitiveness, but quietly looking at the mind and soul is internal cleaning.
+The reward is enormous in the long run.

-Majority of news is motivated by specific political philosophy or by some hidden political agendas.
+Majority of news is motivated by unidirectional political philosophy or by some hidden political motives.

-As far as I have understood, a journalist’s job is not to teach people, nor twist the news.
+As far as I have understood, any journalist’s job is not to teach people, nor twist the news.

 Their job is to let people know what exactly the news is, as it is, unfiltered.

-It’s up to the people to decide the right and wrong and make their own decision.
+It’s up to us to decide the right and wrong and make our own decision.

-Our mind produces thoughts but our body produces feelings, they are different.
+Our mind produces many random thoughts based on our life triggers but our body produces different emotions based on responses, which are completely different.

-If we don’t align our thoughts with our feelings then we are doing something wrong.
+If we don’t align our thoughts with our emotions then we are doing something wrong.

-Without this alignment, we never produce any tangible results in our life.
+My experience says that without this alignment, we never produce any happiness in our life.

-This indicates that we are doing something which is not sustainable, we are doing it for the sake of doing only.
+This misalignment indicates that we are doing something which is not long lasting, we are doing it for temporary purpose.

 That’s the exact moment I realized when I was spending my time with political news in front of a television set or on youtube videos.